ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the economics of fame explained simply (and sarcastically)
+   - Exploring the comedy of chasing fame for money
    - Finding the satirical angle
    - Making it relatable and timeless